About Afribol & The Afribol Company

 Co-Founder - COO

-In 2006, a New York Times Travel writer named Nicholas Kristoff wrote a blog about a young pregnant woman dying on a hospital bed in Cameroon because the medics would not treat her without upfront payment for her hospital bills.
-It was money the husband did not have or could not produce at the hour that the medics were demanding it.
+In 2006, New York Times travel writer Nicholas Kristof published a story on his travel blog about a young pregnant woman dying on a hospital bed in Cameroon because medics would not treat her without upfront payment for her hospital bills.
+It was money her husband did not have—or could not produce—at the time the medics demanded it.

 It Started in 2006